a-arbabian/playing-cards-object-detection/README.md

 | 99.86% | 82.92% |  0.99 |

 ### Limitations
-* Only works for Bicycle cards.
+* Only tested on Bicycle cards.
 I chose this deck due to its popularity in commercial use.